abhayp2204/Algorithms_2020101022/week1/week1_lec_2.md

 - There are only countably many computational programs.
 - Hence there must exist problems for which there are no programs.

+Let us now prove the above statements.

+## Theorem
+The set of finite length bit strings {0, 1}* is countable.